 To watch this guide created with StepShot, open this link (anyone with the link can view and comment on the guide).

 StepShot Guides, a tool initially built for automatic screenshot-based documentation creation, now offers StepShot Cloud workspace where you can store, collaborate on, and share your documentation.
 While StepShot Guides help you automatically capture and annotate any process and export it to various formats, StepShot Cloud makes storing and sharing fast and easy – you can share guides, videos, images, presentations, web pages, and process design documents created with StepShot Guides via StepShot Cloud.
 The latter distinguishes private files, team files, and public sharing, so it does not require much effort to share or embed a link wherever needed.
-Moreover, StepShot offers a free plan – sign up below to get a free PRO account!

 The online documentation that is provided by BigCommerce is an invaluable source of information organized into logical categories, each of which has an overview and several other subcategories.
 What I like the most about their documentation is that each article gives straightforward, step-by-step instructions and is complemented with screenshots.
 Moreover, BigCommerce has a Community Forum where you can post your questions and speak directly to other customers.
 There are a number of links within an article and a list of additional resources at the end.
 Furthermore, users are also allowed to give feedback on whether the answer was useful for them or not.